multi-vit/head-first-java/README.md

 #### Primitives

+- Think of primitives like cups, they come in different shapes and sizes and are designed to hold different types (of liquid)
 - Primitive types have a bit-depth - meaning maximum size.
 You must ensure the value can fit into the variable, otherwise you will get *spillage*